saracarsanaro/genome-analysis/file_formats.md

 ### CIGAR String

 ### BAM
-_a binary equivalent of a SAM file_
+_the binary equivalent of a SAM file_